david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
 *11th June 2020*
 Problem with stack management for function calls.
-Seems to adding a rbx move
+Seems to adding a rbp move before the call.
+Probably the static link

 Figured out how to test output of compiler, see tests/E2E.
 This will run all compile all files in a specified directory and check the output against a test.result file.